Partial Domain Adaptation without Domain Alignment: Related Works

 \subsection{Partial Domain Adaptation}

 PDA is a more practical scenario in which the source label space submerges the target one \cite{cao2018partial}.
 Owing to the existence of the irrelevant categories in the source domain, the risk of mis-alignment and mode collapse is highly increased.
-To address such issues, the existing approaches mainly focus on mitigating the potential negative transfer caused by irrelevant classes in the source domain by class-reweighting \cite{cao2018partial,cao2018partialCVPR,8951442,liu2021adversarial} or example-reweighting \cite{matsuura2018twins,cao2019learning}.
+To address such issues, the existing approaches mainly focus on mitigating the potential negative transfer caused by irrelevant categories in the source domain by category-reweighting \cite{cao2018partial,cao2018partialCVPR,8951442,liu2021adversarial} or sample-reweighting \cite{matsuura2018twins,cao2019learning}.

-Specifically, the class-reweighting works focus on alleviating the negative transfer caused by the source-private classes.
-To achieve this, Partial Adversarial Domain Adaptation (PADA) alleviates the negative transfer by down-weighting the data of irrelevant classes in the source domain with the guidance of domain discriminator \cite{cao2018partial}.
-Selective Adversarial Network (SAN) \cite{cao2018partialCVPR} extends PADA to maximally match the data distributions in the shared class space by adding multiple domain discriminators.
-Deep Residual Correction Network (DRCN) plugs one residual block into the source network to enhance the adaptation from source to target and explicitly weakens the influence from the irrelevant source classes \cite{8951442}.
-Conditional and Label Shift (CLS) introduce a class-wise balancing parameter to align both marginal and conditional distribution between source and target domains \cite{liu2021adversarial}.
+Specifically, the category-reweighting works focus on alleviating the negative transfer caused by the source-private categories.
+To achieve this, Partial Adversarial Domain Adaptation (PADA) alleviates the negative transfer by down-weighting the data of irrelevant categories in the source domain with the guidance of domain discriminator \cite{cao2018partial}.
+Selective Adversarial Network (SAN) \cite{cao2018partialCVPR} extends PADA to maximally match the data distributions in the shared label space by adding multiple domain discriminators.
+Deep Residual Correction Network (DRCN) plugs one residual block into the source network to enhance the adaptation from source to target and explicitly weakens the influence from the irrelevant source categories \cite{8951442}.
+Conditional and Label Shift (CLS) introduce a category-level balancing parameter to align both marginal and conditional distribution between source and target domains \cite{liu2021adversarial}.

-In contrast to the mentioned class re-weighting scheme, Importance Weighted Adversarial Nets (IWAN) follows the idea of instance re-weighting to filter out the influence of the irrelevant samples in the source domain.
+In contrast to the mentioned category re-weighting scheme, Importance Weighted Adversarial Nets (IWAN) follows the idea of instance re-weighting to filter out the influence of the irrelevant samples in the source domain.
 Two Weighted Inconsistency-reduced Networks (TWINs) designs an inconsistency loss to down-weighting the outlier sample in the source domain \cite{matsuura2018twins}.
 Example Transfer Network (ETN) integrates the discriminative information into the sample-level weighting mechanism \cite{cao2019learning}.